-In Mount And Blade 2 Bannerlord, the most efficient way to get new troops for your army is to recruit prisoners who are willing to change their alliances.
-That's not all you can do with your prisoners though, as you can ransom them for a good source funds for your campaign.
+How can I recruit prisoners to my army in Bannerlord?
+In Mount & Blade II: Bannerlord, the most efficient way to get new troops for your army is to recruit prisoners and convince them to change their alliances.
+That's not all you can do with your prisoners though: you can also ransom them for a good source funds for your campaign, if you prefer.

-This Mount And Blade 2 Bannerlord prisoners guide will tell you how to capture prisoners, how to recruit or ransom them, and why executing lords or nobles might be a bad idea.
+On this page, we'll tell you how to capture prisoners, how to recruit or ransom them, and how to execute lords or nobles (as well as explaining why this might be a bad idea in most cases).

-To capture all kinds of enemies, no matter if they are regular bandits or the noblest of lords, you need to defeat them in battle by knocking them unconscious by using blunt weapons.
-Taking down an enemy with a bladed or ranged weapon will kill the soldier outright.
-It's important to distinguish that running over an enemy with a horse will knock them unconscious as it counts as blunt damage, unless you have conched a lance in advance as that is a bladed weapon.
-You'll know if you have killed an enemy if the notification at the top right of the screen shows a red skull, and a white skull shows they're unconscious.
+On the subject of kills versus takedowns, it's important to distinguish that running over an enemy with a horse will knock them unconscious as it counts as blunt damage, unless you have conched a lance in advance as that is a bladed weapon.
+(You'll know if you have killed an enemy if the notification at the top right of the screen shows a red skull, and a white skull shows they're unconscious.)

 At the end of the battle, you'll get a results screen which shows both numbers of killed and unconscious enemies.
 Of those unconscious enemies, you'll then get a choice of which ones to capture and make your prisoner.